Skip to main content

 What is the difference between proxymock and Speedscale Enterprise?

-is a local tool that allows you to create a mock server from a recording of your application's traffic.
-It is a great way to get started with traffic replay. proxymock
+proxymock is a local tool that allows you to create a mock server from a recording of your application's traffic.
+It is a great way to get started with traffic replay. proxymock is free and the UI is open source.
+It DOES NOT require a subscription to Speedscale Enterprise.
+The backend for proxymock is actually a local Speedscale Enterprise mock server and so it is already enterprise-grade even though it's free.

 Speedscale Enterprise is a cloud platform that allows you to create, manage, and scale mock servers.
 It allows you to record from a real production environment and bring that environment back to your desktop.
-That is a paid product that requires a subscription (and helps fund proxymock
+That is a paid product that requires a subscription (and helps fund proxymock development).

 Can Proxymock be used as a shared mock server to replace part of a dev environment?